antrea-io/antrea/docs/design/ovs-pipeline.md

   and consumed in table [L3Forwarding].

 Flow 4 is for case 4, matching packets from a TrafficControl return port and forwarding them to table [L3Forwarding] to decide the egress port.
-It's important to note that both the source and destination MAC addresses of the packets have been set to the expected state before redirecting the packets to the TrafficControl target port in table [Output].
-The only purpose of forwarding the packets to table [L3Forwarding] is to load tunnel destination IP for packets destined for remote Nodes.
-This ensures that the returned packets destined for remote Nodes are forwarded through the tunnel.
+It's important to note that a forwarding decision for these packets was already made before redirecting them to the TrafficControl target port in table [Output], and at this point, the source and destination MAC addresses of these packets have already been set to the correct values.
+The only purpose of forwarding the packets to table [L3Forwarding] is to load the tunnel destination IP for packets destined for remote Nodes.
+This ensures that the returned packets destined for remote Nodes are forwarded through the tunnel. `FromTCReturnRegMark`, which will be used in table [TrafficControl], is loaded to mark the packet source.

-`FromTCReturnRegMark` that will be used in table [TrafficControl] is loaded to mark the packet source.
+Flow 5 is for case 5, matching packets returned back from an application-aware engine through a specific port, stripping the VLAN ID used by the application-aware engine, and forwarding them to table [L3Forwarding] to decide the egress port.

-Flow 5 is for case 5, matching packets sent back from an application-aware engine through a specific port and forwarding them to table [L3Forwarding] to decide the egress port.
-Like flow 4, the purpose of forwarding the packets to table [L3Forwarding] is to load tunnel destination IP for packets destined for remote Nodes. `FromTCReturnRegMark` that will be used in table [TrafficControl] is also loaded to mark the packet source.
+Like flow 4, the purpose of forwarding the packets to table [L3Forwarding] is to load the tunnel destination IP for packets destined for remote Nodes, and `FromTCReturnRegMark` is also loaded.

 Flows 6-8 are for case 6, matching packets from local Pods and forwarding them to table [SpoofGuard] to do legitimacy verification.
 The following reg marks are loaded: